Current Size: 100%

 When you leave your job, you may need to claim benefits until you find work again.
 Your eligibility for benefits will depend on your means and on the details of how your job ended.

 Your trade union can give advice if you are making a claim for benefits and think you might face sanctions.
 If you live in a town or city with an Unemployed Workers' Centre, it is also worth checking out their services.
-There's a directory on the TUC website where you can find an Unemployed Workers' Centre near you (PDF, 121KB, compiled 2010).

 Some trade unions have special community-based sections with very low rates, aimed at giving a voice to the unemployed and helping unemployed members back into work.